stig/phageapp/Phage/en.lproj/HowToPlay.md

 quit the app and resume later&mdash;all matches are auto-saved.

-**To play, simply tap one of your pieces to select it, then tap the location you want to move it to.**
+**To play, simply tap one of your pieces to select it, then tap the location you want to move it to.
+Tap the selected piece again to highlight legal moves for that piece.**

 Each player has four pieces and takes turns moving any one of these.
 Each piece can be moved seven times; there are no pass moves.
 A cell